traveltime-dev/traveltime-sdk-r/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# R Interface to Travel Time
+# traveltimeR: Travel Time R SDK

 <!-- badges: start -->
 <!-- badges: end -->

-traveltimeR is a R wrapper for Travel Time API (<https://traveltime.com/>).
+traveltimeR is a R SDK for Travel Time API (<https://traveltime.com/>).
 Travel Time API helps users find locations by journey time rather than using ‘as the crow flies’ distance.
 Time-based searching gives users more opportunities for personalisation and delivers a more relevant search.

 ## Installation